approvals/ApprovalTests.cpp/doc/explanations/mdsource/WhyWeAreConvertingToOptions.source.md

 Our plan is to:

-* start with the deprecations being something users can opt in to
+1. start with the deprecations being something users can opt in to
-* deprecation warnings are opt-out
+1. deprecation warnings are opt-out
-* deprecation warnings are forced
+1. deprecation warnings are forced
+1. the deprecated methods are hidden by default
-* the deprecated methods are removed
+1. the deprecated methods are removed

 ## Opting in

-### Show warnings

-Currently (2020-04-21), warnings when using the old interface are turned off.
-To see them, add this line of code in your C++ code:
+Currently (2020-04-21), deprecation warnings are turned off by default.

-snippet: show_deprecation_warnings

-Or this to your CMakeLists.txt:

-snippet: show_deprecation_warnings_cmake

-### Hide deprecated code

-A more extreme version of this is to not even compile the deprecated code.
-You can do this by adding this line:

-snippet: hide_deprecated_code

-Or this to your CMakeLists.txt:

-snippet: hide_deprecated_code_cmake
+To change that, see [How To Toggle Enabling or Disabling of Deprecated Code](/doc/how_tos/ToggleDeprecatedCode.md#top).

 ---